Share:

 Yes.
 A thermostat is an important safety feature.
 It prevents the towel rail from overheating and can help reduce the risk of burns, especially in households with children or pets.
 Many modern towel rails also come with an Ingress Protection (IP) rating, which indicates their resistance to moisture and dust, making them safe for bathroom use.

-Do Electric Towel Rails with a Thermostat Use More Electricity?
+Are Electric Towel Rails with a Thermostat More Energy Efficient?

 No, in fact, they can be more energy-efficient.
 While an electric towel rail with a thermostat may cost more upfront, the ability to set and control the temperature means it won't run at full power constantly, which can lead to long-term energy savings.
 Models with advanced features like timers and "open window sensors" can further improve efficiency by turning off the rail when not in use or when a sudden temperature drop is detected.